Investing in Commercial Real Estate: REITs vs. Limited Partnerships

 In summary, LPs can offer better tax benefits and higher growth potential than REITs, but at a cost.
 They usually carry much higher risk, have high investment minimums, and are illiquid investments.

 2Pass-through loss limitations apply.
 Passive activity rules governing limited partnership taxation are complex.
-Investors should consult a tax advisor before investing.
+Investors should consult a tax professional before investing.

 Private Equity -- Beyond the Traditional - Article